DIGITAL MARKETING – one of the most frequently mentioned buzzwords in marketing.

 Step 8: Mobile Marketing – Consider creating a mobile app that users can download from the App Stores that will include your latest news and ways for people to access your courses through your app.

 Step 9: Measure and Analyze the results – Ensure that you have Google analytics installed and configured correctly and that you can accurately measure the effectiveness of the above campaigns.

 Create an excel sheet and add for each campaign details about the cost, number of visits, number of conversions, people reached, etc.

 The above it’s just a summary of what your digital marketing strategy should include.
 If you are a small business with limited resources then it’s normal that you won’t be able to execute the whole plan from the very beginning.

-What you should do is that is follow a step-by-step approach starting with your website, SEO and content marketing.
+What you should do is follow a step-by-step approach starting with your website, SEO, and content marketing.

 Once you manage to have these in place for a number of months, you will gradually experience an increase in traffic and revenue and then you can add the other tools to the mix.

-The role of a digital marketing manager is to create a well-defined digital marketing strategy.
-It’s his job to decide which channels to use, where to allocate the budget and in what order.
+The role of a digital marketing manager or a digital marketing consultant is to create a well-defined digital marketing strategy.
+It’s his job to decide which channels to use, where to allocate the budget, and in what order.